864.990.0762 inquiries@buntyllc.com 444 Fairforest Way, Greenville, SC, 29607, US

 • Speed & Separation Monitoring: Cobots can reduce their speed of activity as humans get closer to them.

-Ford Motor Company has been using cobots in their Germany manufacturing plant since 2016 to fit and insert shock absorbers into their cars.
+Ford Motor Company has been using cobots in their German manufacturing plant since 2016 to fit and insert shock absorbers into their cars.

 Not only have they increased their employee satisfaction by doing so, but they have also increased their production output and factory space efficiency.